Department of Health

 My Health Record will support better patient outcomes by providing timely access to health information in all treatment settings.

-My Health Record contains:
+My Health Record may contain:

 • medical history (shared health, event and discharge summaries)